tokenizer-inc-canada/www.cscexams.ca/content/docs/Exam 1/_index.md

 #### non-controlling interest
-> 1 -> The equity of the shareholders    who do not hold controlling interest    in a controlled company; 2.
-In    consolidated financial statements    (i) the item in the statement of    financial position of the parent    company representing that portion of    the assets of a consolidated subsidiary    considered as accruing to the shares    of the subsidiary not owned by the    parent; and (ii) the item deducted in    the statement of comprehensive    income of the parent and representing    that portion of the subsidiary’s    earnings considered as accruing to the    subsidiary’s shares not owned by the    parent.
+> 1. The equity of the shareholders who do not hold controlling interest in a controlled company;
+> 2. In **consolidated financial statements**
+>   - the item in the s**tatement of financial position** of the parent company representing that portion of the assets of a consolidated subsidiary considered as accruing to the shares of the subsidiary not owned by the parent; and
+>   - the item deducted in the **statement of comprehensive income** of the parent and representing that portion of the subsidiary’s earnings considered as accruing to the subsidiary’s shares not owned by the parent.

 #### non-cumulative